Prem Nazirine Kanmanilla: Plot

 The political scene in the state is in a bad condition.
 The ruling government of the day is accused of being lax on investigations.
 The party in the opposition feels that government did not provide adequate protection to Prem Nazir because, Nazir sympathised with the party in opposition.
 Demands are made asking the Home Minister to resign.
 The Home Minister flatly refuses and tries to retain his position.
 He feels there are international agencies out there involved in the kidnapping and so assistance from the central government is required.

 Meanwhile, the state police also mobilizes large numbers of police officers from the armed reserve and armed police battalions for a combing operation.
 At the same time, Prem Nazir, who by then had become quite friendly with the kidnappers, manages to convince them of the foolishness of their actions.
 He advises them to surrender.
 They soon plan to escape from the forest with a plan to surrender when they are ambushed by a police party.
 The police whose only aim was to rescue Prem Nazir uses excessive force to capture the kidnappers.
 They are beaten all the way to the police vehicles and one of them is shot.
 A dejected Prem Nazir looks on helplessly as he knows that the kidnappers are not hardcore criminals, but he cannot convince the police and also the government leadership and the people.

 Cast

+Similar Incident

+In a real-life parallel, Kannada film actor Dr. Rajkumar was abducted by poacher and bandit Veerappan on July 30, 2000, and was released after 108 days.